All Episodes

 Well, I definitely leveraged that.

-And and And he forgot he forgot all about that.
+And he forgot all about that.

-And I also got involved in a lot of other sort of high profile cases involving free speech and deplatforming, which is a free speech issue, even if it is not a First Amendment issue.
+And I also got involved in a lot of other sort of high-profile cases involving free speech and deplatforming, which is a free speech issue, even if it is not a First Amendment issue.

 If a private company kicks somebody off the internet for having their wrong political views, that's still a free speech issue.